 Although a complete list has not been kept, a number of vocations to the priesthood and sisterhood have come from St. James and the most recent honor was for our parishioner and volunteer, Samuel Pellerito to have been ordained a Deacon in 20 10.
 Through the 100 years that St. James has existed, it has been guided by the tireless love of its pastors and almost 70 assistant priests.
 For more than 50 years it was blessed with the Sisters of Mercy who taught in the parish school as well as for religious instructions.
 Other sisters came to implement the first ministry of Parish Outreach in 1980, later staffed by lay women, which has served the community until the present.

-Due to the shortage of priests experienced in the last decade, through the Journey of Faith and Grace process in the Diocese of Buffalo, churches have needed to merge or link to combine services and strengthen existing programs.
-Our Lady of Victory Church, Frewsburg, having been linked with and sharing a pastor with St. James since 2003, was welcomed and merged into the parish in 2008 during a special Mass of unity, increasing St. James existing membership from 1,000 families to 1,100 and bringing new and younger families into our parish.
+Due to the shortage of priests experienced in the last decade, through the Journey of Faith and Grace process in the Diocese of Buffalo, churches needed to merge or link to combine services and strengthen existing programs.
+Our Lady of Victory Church, Frewsburg, having been linked with and sharing a pastor with St. James since 2003, became Our Lady of Victory Oratory, was welcomed and merged into the parish in 2008 during a special Mass of unity, increasing St. James existing membership from 1,000 families to 1,100 and bringing new and younger families into our parish.
 May God continue to help us grow in faith and service.